GMO and Non-GMO FAQs

 GMO stands for genetically modified organism, and is also referred to as GE (genetically engineered) and GM (genetically modified).

 Genetic modification utilizes gene splicing to overcome natural laws governing breeding.
-GMOs are organisms whose genetic material has been altered by modern genetic engineering techniques, rather than by traditional cross-breeding and hybridization, and which cannot occur in nature.
+GMOs are organisms whose genetic material has been altered by modern genetic engineering techniques that cannot otherwise occur in nature, rather than by traditional cross-breeding and hybridization.

 While genetic engineering promises higher crop yields, more nutritious foods, and environmental benefits, these claims remain controversial and more research is needed to gauge the true value and long term impact of GE crops and GM foods.